vivekgrover1/jenkinsbot/docs/section1.md

 ![slack_app_created](https://s3.ap-south-1.amazonaws.com/jenkinsbot/createapp2.PNG)

-:muscle: :tada:

 ### Adding A Bot User

-Let's get ourselves a shiny new **Bot User** so our app can communicate on Slack.
+Let's create new **Bot User** so our app can communicate on Slack.
 On the left side navigation of your app's settings page you'll find the **Bot Users** tab where you can create a new bot user for your app.

 ![add_bot_user](https://s3.ap-south-1.amazonaws.com/jenkinsbot/createapp3.PNG)